Pyrxx/co10_Escape/readme.md

 ## Gear Config (UnitClasses.sqf)
 * prison backpack contains a shotgun from Contact DLC, removed some handguns, increased probability of SMGs
-* altered content of boxes found at weapon depots and crashsites
+* altered contents of boxes found at weapon depots and crashsites
 * changed spawn probability and quantity of many items
 * replaced vanilla snipers with the ones from Marksmen DLC
 * added Viper Units from Apex DLC to Vanilla Config